Highlights of Japan

 Leave Hiroshima and head to Kanazawa.
 On the way, stop to visit the magnificent Himeji Castle, a UNESCO World Heritage Site and one of Japan’s most beautiful feudal fortresses.

-Breakfast at the hotel.
-Luggage forwarding to Kanazawa.
+Breakfast at the hotel and head towards Kanazawa.

 Before continuing to Kanazawa make a stop to explore the White Heron Castle, a UNESCO-listed masterpiece